 Be cautious drinking pine needle tea if:

 The diuretic actions of pine needle tea can be irritating to the bladder.
 If you are taking prescription medication check with your health professional before drinking pine needle tea regularly.
 Pine needle tea can lower the amount of other drugs circulating in your blood.

 Some conifers can be toxic so make an identification of the specific species before using it in this recipe.
-Avoid yew, cypress, and Norfolk pine as they are reported to be toxic.
+Avoid yew, cypress, and Norfolk pine and Norfolk Island Pine as they are reported to be toxic.
+Also avoid hemlock trees and poison hemlock, if it is in your area.

 Pine needle tea is a vitamin C and antioxidant rich tissane that is tonic and restorative in winter, with 4 times the vitamin C of fresh squeezed orange juice.
 It should be avoided, however by pregnant mothers and those who plan to become pregnant.